A blend of fresh fruit makes this strawberry banana ice cream stand out! No need for the store-bought stuff anymore!

 I said when I received an ice cream machine my first recipe would be sweet cream, followed by Amaretto ice cream for my husband.

 Well, sweet cream was my first and second batches, followed by vegan green tea ice cream, and lastly strawberry banana ice cream.
 I am a monster!
-I know Amaretto is Dan’s favourite, but I completely forgot to pick up a bottle from the liquor store when I am out and about.
+I know Amaretto is Mr. TCW's favorite, but I completely forgot to pick up a bottle from the liquor store when I am out and about.

 For now though, (the recipe is now up!)
-I treated my mother-in-law to her favourite flavour combination because she has picked us up endless amounts of cream from Costco (definitely the cheapest place around here for heavy whipping cream.)
-I love strawberries, but bananas are just “okay” to me.
+I treated my mother-in-law to her favorite flavor combination because she has picked us up endless amounts of cream from Costco (definitely the cheapest place around here for heavy whipping cream.)
+I love strawberries, but bananas are just "okay" to me.
 However, this ice cream wowed me!
-I topped my serving with toasted coconut and even had my neighbour crawling back for more (and she doesn’t even like coconut!)
+I topped my serving with toasted coconut and even had my neighbor crawling back for more (and she doesn't even like coconut!)

-The classic flavour combination of strawberries and bananas make this ice cream the perfect summer treat.
+The classic flavor combination of strawberries and bananas make this ice cream the perfect summer treat.

 - 1 lb fresh strawberries, 3 or 4 strawberries set aside